Alzheimer's Documentary Series

 And there's nothing volitional about dementia.

-We were there last week, or remember when we went to Sully's house, or remember that, you know, if you use the word remember, I ain't gonna be there.
+Or remember that..."
+You know, if you use the word, remember, I ain't gonna be there.

 And it just doesn't exist.

-And I have no frigging idea how it's gonna unfold.
+You know, "Groundhog Day," and I have no frigging idea how it's gonna unfold.

 Right now I'm not afraid of it, and I don't know if that will change.